KasperskyLab/Kaspresso/docs/kaspresso/com.kaspersky.kaspresso.testcases.api.testcase/-doc-loc-screenshot-test-case/index.md

 ### Parameters

 `screenshotsDirectory` - directory to save screenshot.
-Will be cleared before launching the test.

 `locales` - comma-separated string with locales to run test with.